zeno-wkc/FitQuest/README.md

 ## Description
 - This is a fitness application, providing workout videos and nutrition information for users.
 - The application also provide users with statistics tracker and rewards, in order to motivate them to do exercise regularly.

+## Packages Installed